Piqûre-Lunaire (english: Lunar-Sting)

 Materials: cherry wood, polyethylene, nylon, VR headsets

-A VR video essay, entitled Lunar-Sting (original title: Piqûre-Lunaire), explores the role of emerging winemaking techniques as a means of repositioning the human species within a threatened ecosystem.
-Created after being awarded the first EXECAL residency at La Becque, Switzerland, the speculative fiction incorporates research in the Lavaux region in order to project a possible future for the wine and other agricultural industries, incorporating geological, cosmological, and literary elements of the same space.
+Conceived during a residency at La Becque in Switzerland, the speculative fiction incorporates research on the Lavaux region in order to project a possible future for the wine and other agricultural industries in that setting, incorporating geological, cosmological, and literary elements of the same space.
 VR processes, now commonplace in hospitality and tourism sectors, aim to facilitate remote immersion within a distant site or time.
-These virtual processes emphasise the importance of connection between agricultural products and the topography of their place of origin, from an environmental and economic point of view.
-The work explores the potential of VR as a technology bridging the virtual and physical.
+This work explores the potential of these virtual processes to emphasise, in an agricultural context, the connection between agricultural products and the topography of their place of origin, from an environmental and economic point of view.
+It reflects on the role of emerging technology and winemaking techniques in repositioning the human species within a threatened ecosystem, bridging the virtual and physical.

 © Photo credits Achille Laplante - Le Brun